Skip to contents

 5 Expenditure weights validation

-In line with (World Bank 2013, 285), within-country basic heading expenditures and shares are reviewed for the following:
+In line with Bank (2013, 285), within-country basic-heading expenditures and shares are reviewed for the following:

 • Completeness – ensuring that, with few exceptions, expenditures are recorded for every basic heading.